 Climate change is also affecting the main source of Panda’s nutrition – bamboos.
 Scientists believe that the whole bamboo population will vanish from the earth soon if the current destruction of the environment continues.

 Without bamboo, the Giant Pandas would starve to death.
 Giant pandas could lose half their habitat with even just a couple degrees increase in global temperatures.
-We need strict laws and reduce human interference into the Panda’s natural habitat if we want Giant Pandas to survive.
+We could do with some strict laws as well as reducing human interference into the Panda’s natural habitat if we want Giant Pandas to survive.